xiaoxiamii/hihocode/README.md

 # hihocode
-one of  solution to sovle the problem in hihocode
+one of  solution to sovle the problem in hihocode.